Last Updated on May 17, 2022 by Grow with Bovees

 When picking fertilizers for your lawn, you have the option of liquid or granular, and synthetic or organic.

 - Liquid: Fast and effective, but tough to spread and used mostly by professionals, may require the use of a backpack sprayer for large areas.

-- Granular: Easiest to spread, the best option for home gardening.
+- Granular: Easiest to spread, the best option for the average homeowner.

-- Synthetic: Made out of synthetic components, release their nutrition fast.
+- Synthetic Fertilizers: Made out of synthetic components, release their nutrition fast.

-- Organic: Organic fertilizers are made from plants and animals, and are usually of the slow-release type.
-This means their effect will last longer.
+- Organic: Organic fertilizers for lawns are made from plants and animals, and are usually of the slow-release type.
+This is a longer lasting fertilizer and fewer applications are necessary.

 What’s in Your Lawn Fertilizer?

-Fertilizer for lawns has three key macronutrients to feed your lawn: nitrogen, phosphorous, and potassium, or NPK.
+Fertilizer for lawns has three key macronutrients to feed your lawn: nitrogen, phosphorus, and potassium, or NPK.
 The proportion of each nutrient is usually marked on the bag with these letters.

-Nitrogen is the component that makes your lawn grow, while phosphorous and potassium help strengthen the roots and cell walls of the grass.
+Nitrogen is the component that makes your lawn grow, while phosphorus and potassium help develop strong roots and cell walls of the grass.

 The amount of nitrogen you need depends on your soil and grass type.
 Apply the right amount and you’ll get healthy green grass.
 Too heavy on the nitrogen and you’ll need to mow all the time, and the grass may not be strong or green.